This post is all about Palangan and Sanandaj in Kurdistan iran and how to travel in this off the beaten path destination.

 Despite the Kurdish hospitality, many Iranians believe Kurdistan to be dangerous.
 Kurdish people in Iran are perceived to be wild and uncivilized.
 What I found was quite the contrary.

+The capital of Iranian Kurdistan is Sanandaj from where it is an easy day trip to the village of Palangan.
 The bus from Tabriz to Sanandaj took 7 hours, but it was a pleasant journey.
 We rolled through a mountainous green landscape while the bus assistant kept sharing food and cups of tea with me.

 I found a small place where they served tea and dizi, a lamb stew with chickpeas, potatoes, onions and tomato.
 It was my first time to eat dizi in Iran and it is eaten in a very particular way.
 First the broth is poured in a bowl with pieces of bread.
 Then the rest is mashed together and eaten with the rest of your bread.

 Luckily I had read this before in the Lonely Planet otherwise I would probably have made a fool out of myself.
 Still I was quite the attraction in town.
 When I entered the restaurant there were just a few other people, but in no time it was full with people watching me eat.